Maid of the Mist boat tour at Niagara Falls

 Guests on the Maid of the Mist boat tour get close to the falls ensuring the mist will drench them.
 They hear and feel the sheer power of the falling water — something not to miss!

 This post covers all the information you need to plan your own Maid of the Mist boat tour at Niagara Falls including:

-- Maid of the Mist tickets (and how to purchase Maid of the Mist tickets online to save time and money),
+- Maid of the Mist tickets (purchase online to save time),

 Ohhhh, I hoped it would live up to her expectations.